-For pets that require anesthesia or pain management for any procedure, Veterinary Specialty Center has two full-time Anesthesiologists on our team.
-Because of their advanced training, they understand the distinctive needs of each patient and are able to create unique anesthetic protocols and pain management options.
-Our Anesthesiologists work closely with the surgical, internal medicine, cardiology, imaging, oncology, emergency and critical care, and neurology teams to assist with their cases.
+For pets that require anesthesia or pain management for any procedure, Veterinary Specialty Center has a full-time Anesthesiologist on our team.
+Because of their advanced training, anesthesiologists understand the distinctive needs of each patient and are able to create unique anesthetic protocols and pain management options.
+Our Anesthesiologist works closely with the surgical, internal medicine, cardiology, imaging, oncology, emergency and critical care, and neurology teams to assist with their cases.

 Our team creates protocols that may include injectable drugs, inhalants, or a combination of the two.
 Throughout the procedure, we use our up-to-the-minute paperless monitoring system to continuously observe a patient for heart rate and blood pressure as well as manage drugs, procedures, fluids, and other treatments being administered.
 This helps our team keep a close watch on blood pressure; respiratory and cardiac developments; organ function and neurological developments.